 4. Manchester Cathedral

 One of the most stunning pieces of architecture in the entirety of Manchester, Manchester Cathedral is surrounded by the beautiful pink cherry blossom in the spring, framing its entrance with soft pastel blooms.
-The trees are accompanied by a perfectly landscaped garden, with the Cathedral’s gothic architecture standing proudly behind.
+The trees are accompanied by a perfectly landscaped garden, and the Glade of Light memorial, with the Cathedral’s gothic architecture standing proudly behind.
 Manchester Cathedral, Victoria St, M3 1SX.

 5. The University of Manchester

 It may be a university, but the University of Manchester is a truly stunning place to pass by occasionally.
 Not only is some of the exterior of the building adorned in ivy trailing up and down its face, but the grounds are also home to a number of lovely cherry blossom trees that surround the perfectly trimmed lawns – that are often complete with students socialising and lounging in the sun.
 The University of Manchester, Oxford Rd, M13 9PL.

 One of our favourite places for a Sunday stroll, Heaton Park is gorgeous this time of year – thanks to its pathways that are complete with beautifully landscaped arches made from pretty in pink blossoms.
 This isn’t across the whole park, of course, but when you find it, it’s a real, blissful place to be.
 Heaton Park, St Margaret’s Rd, M25 2GT.